top of page

 Will the group childcare construction be managed by the same contractor as the church construction?

-There will be a different contractor managing the work on Meadow Drive, and the construction schedule will be independent of work occurring at 600 Governors Drive.
+There will be a different contractor managing the work in Terry Heights, and the construction schedule will be independent of work occurring at 600 Governors Drive.

 Will a daycare there compete with Second Mile which is already operating?